rotki/rotki/docs/api.rst

    :statuscode 200: Assets correctly imported
    :statuscode 409: No user is logged in, imported file is for an older version of the schema or file can't be loaded or format is not valid.
-   :statuscode 507: Internal rotki error
+   :statuscode 500: Internal rotki error
+   :statuscode 507: Filesystem error, probably related to size.